Before the lesson

 - What do we Thinking about things that happened in the past. learning about respect?

-Explain that respect is a key part of any relationship and it is important that we treat other people as we would want to be treated ourselves.
+Explain that Being thoughtful and polite towards other people. is a key part of any relationship and it is important that we treat other people as we would want to be treated ourselves.
 Tell the children that you are going to ask them to think about how they would like other people to respect them.

 Give the headings:

 - My friends

 - My Those in the same year group as you.